ppp0/s3export_backup/README.md

 You need to provide a `manifest` file which has to be compiled according to [this reference](http://docs.aws.amazon.com/AWSImportExport/latest/DG/ManifestFileRef_Export.html).
 Please consult the provided example manifest file and modify it according to your needs.
 Be aware that only `ext4` is supported right now.

+#### Customers Outside the U.S.
+When sending drives across customs, you need to add a `customs:` section to the manifest file.
+See the our example file and [this reference](http://docs.aws.amazon.com/AWSImportExport/latest/DG/ManifestFileRef_international.html) on how to proceed.

 ### Backup Verification
 Backup verification requires that the physical drive be sent back by Amazon and properly a configured corresponding S3 filesystem (see Configuration section).